-In the overall development effort in assisting the poverty alleviation of smallholder producers to obtain food security and quality nutrition, it is usually not enough to develop and promote technical innovations but also requires sorting out the constraints the farmers or other beneficiaries might have in accepting the technical innovations and perhaps providing supporting technologies that will further address the constraints faced by beneficiaries.
-If one thinks about it, it is somewhat absurd to think that impoverished farmers have the same ideal operational resources as research stations and extension demonstration plots, and they have full discretionary control over their farming activities or dietary needs.
+In the overall development effort to assist the poverty alleviation of smallholder producers to obtain food security and quality nutrition, it is usually not enough to develop and promote technical innovations, but it also requires sorting out the constraints the farmers or other beneficiaries might have in accepting the technical innovations and perhaps providing supporting technologies that will further address the constraints faced by beneficiaries.
+If one thinks about it, from a crop management perspective, it is somewhat absurd to think that hungry impoverished smallholder farmers have the same operational resources to manage their hectare to hectare and a half farm with the same ease as research stations and extension demonstration plots have to manage their 0.1 ha research/demonstration plots, and the farmers have full discretionary control over their farming activities or dietary needs.

 Research vs. Development

 In this regard, it must be recognized that most replicated small plot agronomic research is done at regional research stations under most ideal operational conditions available including unlimited labor, access to mechanization, etc. This does an excellent job of determining the physical potential of an area.
 Unfortunately, says nothing about the operational needs such as labor, contractible mechanization, etc. to extend the small plot results across the remainder of the field, farm or smallholder community or what are the rational compromises farmers must make in adjusting the promoted recommendations to their specific operational limitations.
 Such compromises include: time of planting, plant populations and quality of weeding, as well as the need to distribute their limited resources over all farm enterprises, both plant and animal, in an effort, not to obtain maximum yield of a specific crop or farm enterprise, but “MAXIMIZING TOTAL RETURNS TO ALL FARM ENTERPRISES” effectively and rationally sacrificing yield on one enterprise to improve returns on another.
-Regrettable, research/extensions officials, usually concentrating on a specific crop, are mostly oblivious to these compromises and just assumes it is not a problem, and the only things preventing smallholder farmers acceptance is knowledge to be provided by the extension/education effort and motivation on the part of the farmer.
-With this assumption, the research/extension effort is finished, and the hands are washed.
-Under these circumstances the researchers with responsible for one crop and developing recommendations for an extensive area, but has little direct contact with the smallholder farmers they are serving, and usually concentrate on their own closely defined discipline to determine what subjects will be researched.
-What limited discussion there might be would be mostly a downward imposition rather than serious interactive dialogue.
+This also represents more concern with returns to labor than returns to land and a disconnect with research and extension only emphasizing returns to land, usually for a specific crop.
+Regrettable, research/extensions officers, usually concentrating on a specific crop, are mostly oblivious to these compromises and just assumes it is not a problem, and the only things preventing smallholder farmers acceptance is knowledge to be provided by the extension/education effort and motivation on the part of the farmer.
+With this assumption, the research/extension effort is finished, and their hands are washed of further responsibility.
+Under these circumstances the research officers are responsible for one crop and developing recommendations for an extensive area, but with little direct contact with the smallholder farmers they are serving, and usually concentrate on their own closely defined discipline to determine what subjects will be researched.
+What little discussion there might be with the limited educated smallholder farmer beneficiaries would be mostly a downward imposition rather than serious interactive dialogue.
+This is based on the research officers’ higher formal education and “technical knowledge” of crop management for maximum yields, with no regard for the operational limits the famers may have, and how this compromises the maximum yield, but could be the optimal yield for the smallholder farmers overall economic opportunities.

-The Development Officials are usually associated with some externally funded projects and thus more confined in the area they work, but are in more direct contact with the intended beneficiaries, often carrying out verification trials on the farmers’ fields.
-They can carefully look at the constrains facing smallholder farmers, the extended time required to accomplish various activities, as well as the interaction between different farm and off farm enterprises.
-They can then concentrate of facilitating access to various supporting technologies or facilitating access to additional operational resources essential to expediting farm operations, and provide solutions that will reduce the constrains.
-For example, they would be able to note that farmers are spending only limited time in the field tending their crops and recognize there could be major concern with dietary energy balance in which the farmer only have access half the 4000 kcal they need for a full day of manual agronomic field work.
+The Development Officers are usually associated with some externally funded projects and thus more confined in the area they work but are in more direct contact with the intended beneficiaries, often carrying out verification trials on the farmers’ fields.
+They can, if they chose to look beyond extension demonstrations, carefully look at the constrains facing smallholder farmers, the extended time required to accomplish various activities, as well as the interaction between the various on-farm and off-farm enterprises smallholder farmers maybe engaged in.
+They can then concentrate on facilitating access to various supporting technologies or facilitating access to additional operational resources essential to expediting all farm operations and provide solutions that will reduce the operational constrains.
+For example, they would be able to note that farmers are spending only limited time in the field tending their crops and recognize there could be major concern with dietary energy balance in which the farmer only have access half the 4000 kcal/day they need for a full day of diligent manual agronomic field work.
 This limits the hours they can work, the diligence of the effort, and substantially prolongs the time needed to complete specific agronomic tasks, with associated decline in potential yield, response to inputs, and food security.
-Specifically limiting the work day to less than three hours of questionable diligence, and requiring up to 8 weeks for basic crop establishment, as partly shown in the case study from Ethiopia.
+Specifically limiting the intensive manual effort to less than three hours of questionable diligence, and requiring up to 8 weeks for basic crop establishment, as partly shown in the case study from Ethiopia.

-Potato-Wheat in Malawi: From the agronomy, crop management perspective, a comprehensive example of integration of technology into a smallholder system, and how a comprehensive farming systems research program can effectively undertake integration studies, is illustrated by the efforts of the Malawi Adaptive Research Program to introduce potato-wheat sequential cropping.
-Using an annual set of on-farm field trials for periodic visits to the area and continuous informal discussions with the farmers, the adaptive research program started out with a traditional climatic evaluation that indicated the physical potential for potato-wheat sequential cropping in high altitude areas of the country such as Dedza Hills some 100 km south of Lilongwe, the capital.
+Potato-Wheat in Malawi: An example of how supporting technologies contribute to the integrations process is the introduction of Potato-Wheat sequential cropping in Malawi.
+This was done by the Adaptive Research Program and illustrates how a comprehensive farming systems research program can effectively undertake integration studies.
+Using an annual set of on-farm field trials for periodic visits to the area and continuous informal discussions with the farmers, the adaptive research program started out with a traditional climatic evaluation that indicated the physical potential for potato-wheat sequential cropping in high altitude areas such as Dedza Hills some 100 km south of Lilongwe, the capital.
 This was quickly confirmed with simple on-farm field trials.
 The potato-wheat sequence would improve upon a maize-wheat relay combination, in which the wheat was planted too late to effectively utilize the residual moisture, resulting in very low yields.
 Under normal research and extension procedures, the technology could have been recommended to the farmers for adoption with accompanying extension demonstrations.
 However, it is highly unlikely it would have been widely accepted.
 It was necessary to undergo an iterative integration process over several years.
 In the subsequent years the iterations in the program identified and addressed:

 2. The introduction of storage structures quickly highlighted the need to cure potatoes for a few days before storage, which was difficult in the wet season.
 Thus, it was necessary to modify the curing technology slightly to include curing with weather protection.